Androz2091/discord-giveaways/README.md

 **Note**: because of the special `new Function()` format, you can use `this` inside of the function string to access anything from the giveaway instance.
 For example: `this.extraData`, or `this.client`.

-### Send embed as message
+### Message Customizations

-You can send an embed instead of, or with the normal message for the following messages:
+You can send an embed, components for the following messages:
 `giveaway.messages.winMessage`, `GiveawayRerollOptions.messages.congrat`, `GiveawayRerollOptions.messages.error` and `client.giveawaysManager.end(messageId, noWinnerMessage)`.

+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all embed or component properties that are a string.

+#### Send Embed

 The format looks like this:

 ```js
 message: { content: '', embed: new Discord.MessageEmbed() }
 ```

-You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all embed properties that are a string.

-### Send components with message

-You can send an components with the normal message or embed for the following messages:
+Note: You can send embed instead of, or with the normal message.

-`giveaway.messages.winMessage`, `GiveawayRerollOptions.messages.congrat`, `GiveawayRerollOptions.messages.error` and `client.giveawaysManager.end(messageId, noWinnerMessage)`.
+#### Send Components

 The format looks like this:

 ```js
 message: { content: '', embed: new Discord.MessageEmbed(), components: [new Discord.MessageActionRow()] }
 ```

+Note: When sending component message or embed is required.

 ### Access giveaway properties in messages